Federal Reporting Agent Authorization

 Historical Past-Year Versions of Federal Form 8655

-We have a total of eight past-year versions of Form 8655 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 8655 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8655 (Rev. October 2018)